-Graphic designer creating branding identity systems for clients for 20 years
+Graphic designer creating identity systems for clients for 20 years in Tahoe

 I love business cards and have collected them since I’ve been a child.
 Why are some better – why do you toss some and hold onto others.
 A lot of thought can go into this tiny card.
 Keeping the design simple in this small space allows the logo to stand out.
 You also need easy to ready type with contact info for moving forward with the exchange.
 A good layout, a nice type set, the right paper and print job are all part of the little pieces that makes a great business card.
 I believe in creating business cards that feel like tiny mementos.
 At Ricotta Design we offer business cards in any size and shape.
 For 2018 our house favorite paper is the sturdy 18pt 100% recycled light brown kraft.